expo/fyi/black-screen-before-splash.md

 ### 1. Your device or simulator is caching the previously configured splash screen

-If you've manually added your own splash image to `Images.xcassets`, then you might need to restart your simulator.
+If you've manually added your own splash image to `Images.xcassets`, then you might need to restart your simulator or device.

 ### 2. There might be something wrong with your asset